Vanessa R. Avery

-Vanessa Roberts Avery (born 1974/1975) is an American lawyer who has served as the United States attorney for the District of Connecticut since 2022.
+Vanessa Roberts Avery (born 1974 or 1975) is an American lawyer who served as the United States attorney for the District of Connecticut from 2022 to 2025.

 Education

 Avery received a Bachelor of Arts from Yale University in 1996 and a Juris Doctor from Georgetown University Law Center in 1999.

 Career

 From 1999 to 2003, Avery was an attorney in the Hartford Trial Group at Cummings & Lockwood LLC.
 From 2004 to 2005, she served as a trial attorney at the United States Department of Justice in the Commercial Litigation Branch of the Civil Division.
 From 2006 to 2014, she was a litigation attorney at McCarter & English.
 From 2014 to 2019, she served as an Assistant United States Attorney in the United States Attorney's Office for the District of Connecticut.
-Since 2019, she has served as an associate attorney general in the Connecticut Attorney General's Office and as chief of the division of enforcement and public protection since 2021.
+From 2019 to 2022, she served as an associate attorney general in the Connecticut Attorney General's Office and as chief of the division of enforcement and public protection from 2021 to 2022.